MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2024-08-26-Tenure-Portfolio-Year-3.md

 I am currently serving on **Academic Senate** as a STEM representative, as chair of the the **STEM Division Scholarship Committee**, and as **co-advisor** of the Skyline environmental club (SAGE).

+I am also serving on on the **Skyline Presidential Search Committee**.

 I mentored a student as a part of [**IMMERSE in STEM**](https://www.skylinecollege.edu/immerse/#:~:text=IMMERSE%20in%20STEM%20scholars%20will,address%20financial%20and%20academic%20barriers.).

 I have supervised **8 honors students** since arriving at Skyline College and written **20 letters of recommendation** landing students in REUs and summer internships at institutions as prestigous as UCSF.